soinkleined/busstop/README.md

     git clone https://github.com/soinkleined/busstop.git
     cd busstop

-Using the TFL API, find the corresponding StopPoint(s) and add it/them to the properties/config.ini file.
+Using the TFL API, find the corresponding StopPoint(s) and add it/them to the ~/busstop_config.ini file.
 You can also configure the number of bussess to display per stop.
+By default, a config file will be installed in the config directory of the tfl_bus_monitor package.

 Individual stopids can be found by looking for the arrivals at the stop via the TFL website.
 For example: